Coding-Child/nlp_master/README.md

 # INTRODUCTION
-This is pages to implement BERT & Transformer from scratch.
+This page is to implement BERT & Transformer from scratch.

 * requirement\
 pytorch ver 1.12.1+cu116\